Florida Laws and Incentives

 The Renewable Energy and Energy-Efficient Technologies (REET) Grant Matching Program provides matching grants of $50,000 to $400,000 for demonstration, commercialization, research, and development projects relating to renewable energy technologies, bioenergy, and innovative technologies that significantly increase energy efficiency for vehicles.
 Higher education institutions and non-profits may request grant funds for indirect costs, up to 10% of grant funds requested, and may use indirect costs as matching contribution, capped at 10% of grant funds less the percentage of indirect costs claimed for grant funds.
 Awards are subject to state funding availability.
 For more information, see the REET Grant Matching Program website.
 (Reference Florida Statutes 377.804 and Florida Administrative Code 5O-1.003)

 Any motor vehicle equipped with idle reduction technology may exceed the gross vehicle or internal bridge weight by the amount equal to the certified weight of the idle reduction technology, up to 550 pounds.
 To be eligible, the operator must present written verification of the weight of the idle reduction technology and demonstrate that it is fully functional at all times.
+Any NGV may exceed the limits by up to 2,000 pounds.
 (Reference Florida Statutes 316.545)

 High Occupancy Vehicle (HOV) Lane Exemption